abarker/camel-snake-pep8/README.rst

 The names and offsets from a module file are all re-calculated after each change, since offsets can change with each modification.
 The running time is nevertheless not bad for interactive use.
-Variable names for rejected name changes --- which remain the same as the original variable name --- are temporarily renamed to have a magic string appended to them.
-This is so the program knows the name should be retained.
-This magic string is then globally removed from all the files all the possible changes are processed.
+Variable names for rejected name changes --- which keep the original variable name --- are temporarily renamed to have a magic string appended to them.
+This is so the program knows the name has been reviewed and should be retained.
+This magic string is then globally removed from all the files after all the possible changes are processed.
 If the program halts abnormally (such that the ``finally`` of a ``try`` is not executed) some of those magic strings may still be present.

 Warnings and theory